IB2MS/Project_4/README.md

 With this exercise, we are able to determine that these factors do affect sleep efficiency for these participants.

 ### Data Preparation and Analysis
-This data was read into a jupyter notebook and cleaned using the pandas library
+This data was read into a jupyter notebook and cleaned using the pandas library.
+Columns not needed for analysis were removed and get dummies was used to on categorical data so we could create models.

 The data was then queried using Spark SQL so that we could learn more about our data and answer the following questions: